simov/grant/README.md

   // or Hapi (see above)
   ```
 5. Navigate to `/connect/facebook` to initiate the OAuth flow for Facebook, or navigate to `/connect/twitter` to initiate the OAuth flow for Twitter
-6. Once the OAuth flow is complete you will receive the response data in the `/handle_facebook_response` route for Facebook, and in the `/handle_twitter_response` route for Twitter
+6. Once the OAuth flow is completed you will receive the response data in the `/handle_facebook_response` route for Facebook, and in the `/handle_twitter_response` route for Twitter

 _(also take a look at the [examples][examples])_